German submarine U-38 (1938): Fifth patrol

-For her fifth patrol, U-38 would again depart from Wilhelmshaven with Heinrich Liebe in command on 6 June 1940.
+For her fifth patrol, U-38 again left Wilhelmshaven with Heinrich Liebe in command on 6 June 1940.
 She was to patrol the waters off southern Ireland.
-During this operation, Liebe would hit six ships, two of which were sailing in convoy at the time.
-On 14 June, U-38 sank the Greek steam freighter SS Mount Myrto.
+During this operation, Liebe hit six ships, two of which were sailing in convoy at the time.
+On 14 June, U-38 sank the Greek cargo steamship Mount Myrto.
 The next day, U-38 sank two ships, both sailing as part of Convoy HX 47, sailing from Halifax to England.
-First sunk was the Canadian steam freighter SS Erik Boye, followed by the Norwegian motor tanker MV Italia.
-Five days later, on 20 June, the Swedish steam freighter SS Tilia Gorthon was torpedoed and sunk.
-The Belgian steam freighter SS Luxembourg was destroyed on 21 June, followed by the Greek steam freighter SS Neion the following day.
+First sunk was the Canadian cargo steamship Erik Boye, followed by the Norwegian motor tanker Italia.
+Five days later, on 20 June, the Swedish cargo steamship Tilia Gorthon was torpedoed and sunk.
+The Belgian cargo steamship Luxembourg was destroyed on 21 June, followed by the Greek cargo steamship Neion the next day.
 After three weeks at sea, U-38 returned to Wilhelmshaven on 2 July.

 During this patrol, U-38 was able to land Walter Simon, a Nazi agent, at Dingle Bay in Ireland on 12 June.
 Not realising that the passenger services of the Tralee and Dingle Light Railway had been closed fourteen months earlier, he asked when the next train to Dublin was.
 He was arrested and interned in the Curragh Camp for the duration of the war.